WalletScrutiny/WalletScrutinyCom/_android/com.ancryptoWallet.md

 ---

+## Update 2024-07-24

+No significant change regarding source code availability is detected.

-## App Description from Google Play
+## App Description from Google Play 2023-07-01

 > AnCrypto is a non-custodial, multi-chain, free, secure and safest digital crypto wallet that enables you to buy, sell, store and swap cryptocurrency across the different blockchain networks.
 At present, AnCrypto supports 9 blockchains including Bitcoin, Ethereum, Binance, Polygon (Matic), Doge, Tezos, Litecoin, Bitcoin Cash Tron & others.